A duality for Moore groups: The space of coefficients and SIN-groups

 \bcor On any SIN-group $G$, \begin{enumerate} \item norm continuous unitary representations separate points; \item the algebra $\mathcal K(G)$ separates points. \end{enumerate} \ecor

 \bpr Due to proposition \ref{K(G)-properties}, these statements are equivalent.
-By lemma \ref{K(N)-findim}, the subgroup $N$ is a Moore group, so finite-dimensional unitary representations separate its points.
+Since the subgroup $N$ is a Moore group, so finite-dimensional unitary representations separate its points.
 All of them are norm continuous.
 Now the statements follow directly from lemma \ref{trans_K(N)}. \epr